CompAndSave/hugo-decap-cas/content/posts/how-to-disable-hp-printer-firmware-update-compandsave.md

 **STEP 6:** Select "No" to turn off printer updates

 [![printer control panel select no option](/blog/images/disable-hp-10.png "Printer Control Panel Select No Option")](/blog/images/disable-hp-10.png)

+## Conclusion

+[Disabling or downgrading HP Printer Firmware Update](https://www.compandsave.com/hp-printer-firmware-downgrade) can make [printer](https://www.compandsave.com/hp-printer-troubleshooting-guide) and [cartridge troubleshooting](https://www.compandsave.com/help/articles/360015882632/hp-cartridge-troubleshooting-solutions) easier in multiple ways:

+* Prevents automatic updates that may cause compatibility issues with third-party cartridges.
+* Allows users to maintain the best firmware version for their printer and cartridges.
+* Eliminates the possibility of firmware updates that may introduce new bugs or errors, simplifying the troubleshooting process for any existing issues.

+If you need further assistance with your remanufactured [HP cartridges](https://www.compandsave.com/hp), please do not hesitate to give us a call at our toll-free number: 1-833-465-6888 from Monday to Friday, 6am-4pm PT, and one of our friendly Customer Service Representatives will be happy to help.